USACE/go-consequences/README.md

 ### paireddata
 The paireddata object provides a linear interpolation of x and y data.
 This is used in the representation of depth damage relationships for the occupancy types described by the NSI structures.

-### results
-The results package is a partial attempt to manage the complexity of many different types of consequences computations and results storage.

 ## Testing
 Tests have been developed for most of the code related to flood damage estimation.
 The tests can be compiled using the general calls listed below on a package level.